-Through its work with the Maybach Stiftung, a sister foundation located in Germany, many exciting new programs are emerging.
-These programs focus the new work of the Foundation, the goal of which is to capture share the unique Maybach history with today’s audiences.
-The Foundation and Stiftung are working together to create pathways to an enhanced collection of important archival information as well as educate communities and youth on using the past to spark new creativity and develop paradigms for the challenges of today.
+Rich with a heritage of engineering creativity and design innovation, the Maybach Foundation is dedicated to fostering the spirit innovation for current generations and those yet to come.
+Through Foundation’s work with the Maybach Stiftung, a sister organization located in Germany, new projects are emerging to capture and share the unique Maybach history with today’s audiences.
+The Foundation and Stiftung are collaborating to create pathways to an enhanced collection of archival information and educate audiences on using the past to spark new ingenuity and develop paradigms for the challenges of today.

 The dream of restoring an original 1938 SVT 137 856 “Köln” train was first conceived as an innovative approach to telling the Maybach story.
 Today we are embarking on an ambitious restoration project to revive this iconic Maybach engineering masterpiece of speed and aerodynamics.

 The SVT 137 series, also known as the legendary aerodynamic “flying trains,” were the first hi-speed trains in the world and connected Germany’s major metropolises at unprecedented speeds.
 The Flying Kölner’s record-setting 205 kilometer-per-hour velocity helped set the stage for modern hi-speed rail systems that today connect numerous cities in nearly 20 countries.
 To reach such top speeds, Karl Maybach constructed the first fast-running 12-cylinder diesel engine and put it in a train.
 He also designed the train to minimize air resistance and tested it in the Zeppelin Aircraft Company’s Friedrichshafen wind tunnel.

 This first-of-its-kind historical restoration is currently under way and will be completed in coming years.
 Pilot program test trips began in 2017 for select groups during the restoration with trains provided by other sources.